David Seaman: Early career

 Seaman was born in Rotherham, West Riding of Yorkshire.
 He attended Kimberworth Comprehensive School.
 He began his career at Leeds United, the club he supported as a boy.
-However (much to his disappointment), he was not wanted by then-manager Eddie Gray, who had been his favourite player.
+Much to his disappointment, he was not wanted by then-manager Eddie Gray, who had been his favourite player.
 Seaman went to Fourth Division club Peterborough United for a £4,000 fee in August 1982, where he began to make a name for himself.

 Just over two years later, in October 1984, Second Division Birmingham City paid £100,000 for Seaman's services.
 They ended up being promoted at the end of that season, but were relegated again at the end of the following season.
 Seaman was not to follow them back to the Second Division, as in August 1986, he moved to Queens Park Rangers for £225,000.
 Playing for a higher profile club on a plastic pitch, he would be called up by the England national football team for the first time in November 1988.
 Whilst at QPR, Seaman was coached by Bob Wilson (Arsenal's double-winner in 1971), who was to work with him for more than a decade.